devopness/devopness/docs/environments/archive-environment.md

 {% note %}

 **NOTE**: Archived environments can only be accessible, in read-only mode, by the user who owns the project to which the environment belongs to.

-If other users need access to an archived environment, please unarchive it first.
+The project owner can unarchive an archived environment, making it active and accessible to other team members.
 For more information, see [Unarchive an Environment](/docs/environments/unarchive-environment)

 {% endnote %}